Mina Gogoi: Arrest

-On November 26, 2009, the army at Sonari under Charaideo sub division at Namtola-Ladoigarh, arrested Gogoi while she was trying to sneak into Assam from Nagaland where she was taking shelter.
-The security force recovered 5 kg of Improvised Explosive Device (IED), a .22 pistol, some photographs and a register containing details of funds collected by the outfit in Charaideo subdivision.
+On 26 November 2009, the army at Sonari under Charaideo sub division at Namtola-Ladoigarh, arrested Gogoi while she was trying to sneak into Assam from Nagaland where she had been taking shelter.
+The security force recovered from her 5 kg of improvised explosive device (IED), a .22 pistol, some photographs and a register containing details of funds collected by the outfit in Charaideo subdivision.